Ardakilic/backmeup/README.md

 What This Script Does
 --------------
 This script does some simple tasks:
-* The script dumps all of your MySQL databases as separate files.
+* The script dumps all of your MySQL databases individually.
 * The script backs up all of your Web files (e.g: root of all of your virtual hosts).
 * The script compresses your web-root and databases to a single archive.
-* The script uploads the compressed archive into a folder in Dropbox.
+* The script uploads the compressed archive into a folder in your Dropbox account.
 * After the upload, the script cleans the temporary files (dumps, the archive itself).
 * The script makes sure that you always have the newest Dropbox-uploader script.